AdiSelak/Capstone-Project/README.md

 - shapmanager: Used to streamline SHAP visualisations with additional functions such as categorical labeling, grouping of features, color optimisation, etc.

 User Guides
-- Example code of using the SMOTE Neural Network and multi-class X-Boost implementations with the encoder, visualiser, and shap manager class.
+- Example code of using the SMOTE Neural Network and multi-class X-Boost implementations with the Correlation Encoder, Cluster Visualiser, and SHAP Manager classes.

 Project Collaborators:
 - Mathew Coleman (Project Management, General Documentation, Validation Testing)